How Collectives Find Coherence

 Professional musings

-A series of personal posts, sharing the work that I do and the way I engage with it.
-A great resource for all shapeshifters.
+In this thread of blog posts, I share the somewhat atypical work that I do and the way I engage with it.
+It’s a potential resource for all shapeshifters.

 My Practice

 During the pandemic I took a series of notes on my practice.
-I gathered those in various documents, shuffled them around, and merged in older thoughts and reflections.
+I gathered those in various documents, shuffled them around, merging in older thoughts and reflections.
 Lockdown #6 was an opportunity to bring all this to shape.
-I shared those thoughts as a series, forming a sort of mosaic on my work, and what has been driving it.
+I shared those thoughts as a series, forming a sort of mosaic on my work, and what is driving it.

 Corona Thoughts